cxcollie/cxcollie.github.io/_posts/2017-05-01-network-knowledge-note.md

 	- hide inner IP topology
 	- can act as a firewall
 	- add an abstraction layer (on application, serucity and so on)
+4. RSA encryption
+	- choose prime number p, q
+	- n = pq
+	- choose a e that is not a divisor of (p - 1)(q - 1)
+	- find d such that (de)mod(p - 1)(q - 1) = 1
+	- then public key is e,n, private key is d
+	- ciphertext c=m^e mod n, message m=c^d mod n
+5. Security in Android app:
+	- permission: Before installing app, it will prompt user for permission.
+	- local data: When using internal storage, we can edit flags to make it unaccessible for other applications.
+When using external storage, we can perform input validation.
+When using contentProvider, which can be accessed for other applications, and can modify the accessibility in read and write.
+	- network data: We should always try to use HTTPS or SSL protocol when using network data.
+	- user data storage: Using accountManager to store password, or KeyStore for storage.
+	- dynamically loading code: Don’t load code that is not in your application SDK (especially the unencrypted internet data).
+That’s one of the reason why we need to register activity on manifest.xml.
+	- WebView: Caution when loading JavaScript code.
+And they are granted the same permission as your application.

 ### References
 1. [Networking Tutorial](http://www.comptechdoc.org/independent/networking/guide/index.html)